Palermo Lab

 For a brief explanation of the fundamentals and motivation for this research check out my research update from March of 2022.

 In short, to characterize these weakly interacting complexes we use their vibrational structures.
-To do this we constructed a potential energy surface for each of the complexes.
+To do this, we constructed a potential energy surface for each of the complexes.
 This surface is like a piece of paper that is warped in such a way that it has a low point or a divot in its center (an example of this can be found in the research update from March of 2022).
 The lowest point in the surface is the surface’s global minimum.

-In the potential energy surface of Rg-CO$_2$ there are three variables that change the shape of the surface: the intermolecular distance between the carbon dioxide, angle that the carbon dioxide takes relative to the rare-gas (Rg) atom and the energy.
+In the potential energy surface of Rg-CO$_2$, there are three variables that change the shape of the surface: the intermolecular distance between the carbon dioxide, angle that the carbon dioxide takes relative to the rare-gas (Rg) atom and the energy.
 When you plot the surface, the intermolecular distance and angle are plotted on the x and y axes and the energy is plotted on the z axis.

 The Sode lab has previously published the potential energy surface of the Ar-CO$_2$ complex using a contour plot that I have posted below.
 On this plot the z-axis is depicted in the contours like a contour map.
 Recall that the closer the lines are to each other in a contour plot, the steeper the region is on the plot.